maurofitermann/MauroFitermann/README.md

 - 👋 Hi, I’m @MauroFitermann
-- 👀 I’m interested in ... steady income, personal projects
+- 👀 I’m interested in ... jobs, personal projects
 - 🌱 I’m currently learning ...
-Mongoose for MongoDB and Discord bot coding in .js
+NoSQL database management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... w/e
 - 📫 How to reach me ...
 Maurofitermann@gmail.com is checked Infrequently, @maufiter on Instagram is checked Informally

 <!---